F1 grenade (France): United States

-The French F-1 grenade with the M1916 Billant fuse was the preferred grenade of the U.S. Army during World War I.
+The French F-1 grenade with the M1916 Billant fuse was the preferred grenade of the United States Army during World War I.

 Russian Civil War

 During the Russian Civil War, the F1 was both given to the White Movement forces by France and seized en masse by the Bolshevik regime, resulting in a very widespread use of the grenade.
 After the civil war, the Soviet artillery command decided to modify the French F-1 into the Russian F1 grenade design.

 In Soviet folklore and colloquial speech, the grenade became a national icon of social upheaval and revolution, although not referred to as the F-1 but rather as "limonka" ([lı'mɒnkə]), 'little lemon', due to its very wide usage during the civil war and the chaotic period of the early 1920s.

 The origins of the Russian limonka are ambiguous and remain a subject of historical debate, with one side presenting the case that the grenade was named after its shape and familiarity to the British No. 16 lemon grenade and another suggesting that the grenade was named after its French designer, Leman.